PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 Building and scaling PostHog apps fundamentally changed the way we think about our product and infrastructure.
 We started life as an open source product analytics tool.
 Now, we're a platform.

-Since launch, we've seen companies and solo devs create numerous useful, clever apps to solve problems or connect new services.
+Since launch, we've seen companies and solo devs create many useful, clever apps to solve problems or connect new services.
 There are [over 50 PostHog apps](/apps), including:

 - "Data-in" apps connecting PostHog to [Hubspot](/apps/hubspot-connector), [Salesforce](/apps/salesforce-connector) (community built), [Stripe](https://github.com/PostHog/stripe-plugin), and [Shopify](/apps/shopify).

 - "Data-out" apps for exporting PostHog data to [BigQuery](/apps/bigquery-export), [S3](/apps/s3-export), [Rudderstack](/apps/rudderstack-export) (community built), and [Intercom](/apps/intercom).

-- Ingestion-filtering apps like [Property Filter](/apps/property-filter) (community built), [Property Flattener](/apps/property-flattener), and [First Time Event Tracker](/apps/first-time-event-tracker) that give users even more control over events and properties sent to PostHog.
+- Ingestion-filtering apps like [Property Filter](/apps/property-filter) (community built), [Property Flattener](/apps/property-flattener), and [First Time Event Tracker](/apps/first-time-event-tracker) that give users, even more, control over events and properties sent to PostHog.

 Our vision for apps is to continue to enable more customizability for data flows.
 We want users to have access to the data they need to create better products, and apps are key to doing this.

-We also want to allow for more customization of the overall PostHog experience.
+We also want to allow for more customization of the PostHog experience.
 As an example of this, see the release of [site apps](/tutorials/build-site-app), which provides similar customizable functionality in the frontend.
-Like how apps allow users to modify their data flows, site apps enable them to modify their product with frontend components.
-With site apps, users can add surveys, feedback requests, banners, and more frontend changes through PostHog.
+Like how apps allow users to customize their data flows, site apps enable them to customize their products with frontend components.
+Users can add surveys, feedback requests, banners, and more through PostHog site apps.

-The ability to leverage PostHog to customize, control, and fully utilize your data will continue to improve.
+The ability to leverage PostHog to customize, control, and fully utilize your data to improve your product will continue to progress.
 Apps, and many other features of PostHog, help with this.
 In the end, PostHog aims to help you understand your product and gives you the tools to build a better one.

 ## Further reading
 - Feeling inspired?
 [Learn how to make your own app](/tutorials/build-your-own-posthog-app).
-- More of a front end person?
+- More of a frontend person?
 Check out our tutorial on [building site apps](/tutorials/build-site-app).
 - Want to dive deeper into apps?
 [Check out our app docs](/docs/apps)